 The sunflower is native to America and it's an annual plant which means you have to replant every year.
 They're a relative of daisies, marigolds, and dandelions and they can grow from 3 to 15 feet tall.

 For all the sunshine and smiles that sunflowers bring into our lives, they're very easy to grow and they require very little care.
-A nice plot of soil, a little fertilizer, and lots of water and sunshine and they're very happy little flowers!
+A nice plot of soil, a little fertilizer, and lots of water and sunshine and they're very happy plants!

 How To Plant Sunflowers